henrytran721/twitter-test/README.md

 Viewable at: https://henri-twitter-test.herokuapp.com

+Tools used: React.js, node-sass, axios, Express, MongoDB, Mongoose Schemas, localStorage, express-session, Passport.js, bcryptjs, async library, dotenv, password-validator, multer, AWS S3 Bucket, Heroku

+Goal: Recreate Twitter with React.js client and Express backend to learn about cross origin data transfer to a MongoDB database, CRUD operations with RestAPI endpoints, and conditional rendering based on passed data from POST / GET requests.
+To learn about how to deploy a full stack application to heroku to connect client and server endpoints together.

 ## Sign Up
 1. Sign up consists of using axios to post request our user object / input from react client to express backend
 2. Installed password-validator and created a schema which will validate our password in terms of having at least an uppercase letter, lowercase letter, and number and passes it to a boolean.
 If our boolean variable returns true, execute password hashing with bcryptjs and create new object that will be pushed to our database.
 If our password returns false, send a response in the form of json to indicate that our password has failed and display this error onto the front end.